Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Preliminaries

+\end{definition} The function-space \(\mathcal{H}\) is usually infinite-dimensional.
+Even though this complexity is inherited by the Koopman operator, the saving grace is its' linearity:

+Pushing this further, we can look for eigen-functions i.e. functions that are merely scaled under the action of \koopman. \begin{definition}[Koopman eigen-functions (KEFs)] The function \(\phi\) is said to be an eigen-function of the Koopman operator \(U\) with eigen-value \(\lambda\) if and only if the following holds:

-The Koopman operator is linear and infinite-dimensional.
-Its' spectral objects can provide significant insight into the dynamics of \cref{eq:DS4SDMD} \cite{mezic2005spectral}.
-A most pertinent property is that linearity allows the eigen-functions\footnote{We assume that the choice of \(\mathcal{H}\) is such that non-trivial eigen-functions exist.} of \(U\) to describe the evolution of any function in their span.
-For any eigenfunction $\phi_j$ of $U$, we have
+\end{definition} A most pertinent property is that linearity allows the eigen-functions\footnote{We assume that the choice of \(\mathcal{H}\) is such that non-trivial eigen-functions exist.} of \(U\) to describe the evolution of any function in their span.
+We can formalize such an expansion as follows: \begin{definition}[Koopman Mode Decomposition (KMD) \cite{mezic2004comparison,mezic2005spectral}] Suppose the function \(f\) lies in the span of the Koopman eigen-functions \(\{\phi_i\}_{i \in \mathcal{I}}\) with eigen-values \(\{\lambda_i\}_{i \in \mathcal{I}}\).
+Then, there exist numbers \(\{c_i\}_{i\in \mathcal{I}}\) such that